patrick22414/deploy-ollama-on-fly/README.md

-# Deploy Ollama on Fly.io
+# Deploy Ollama on Fly.io or k8s

 > (Definitely did not create this to prepare for an interview.)